Mapping Scientific Literature with Large Language Models and Topic Modeling: Discussion

-The absence of a dedicated topic for “machine learning” or “deep learning,” despite their prevalence as author keywords from 2020 to 2024 (\hyperref[fig:ctfidf]{Fig. \ref{fig:ctfidf}}), was also an informative finding.
-This absence was not attributed to the model’s failure but rather to the Computer Science subcategory’s low representation in the original PNAS classification system – which only accounts for 0.38\% of all published articles in the journal (\hyperref[tab:pnas_pubcount]{Appendix, Table \ref{tab:pnas_pubcount}}).
-More importantly, none of the Engineering articles were dually classified as Computer Science in the journal’s original schema.
-As ML and AI have become integral to modern research, these topics may seek more representation in the journal.
+The absence of a dedicated topic for “machine learning” or “deep learning,” despite their prominence as author keywords from 2020 to 2024 (\hyperref[fig:ctfidf]{Fig. \ref{fig:ctfidf}}), was also an informative finding.
+This pattern likely reflects the structure of the original PNAS classification system, in which Computer Science represents only 0.38\% of all published articles and none of the Engineering articles were dually classified under that category (\hyperref[tab:pnas_pubcount]{Appendix, Table \ref{tab:pnas_pubcount}}).
+As AI-driven methods have become integral to modern research, these topics may seek more representation in the future.

-While frequency-based models like BoW and c-TF-IDF provide functional model validation and confirmation, they are inherently context-agnostic.
+While frequency-based approaches such as BoW and c-TF-IDF provide functional model interpretation and confirmation, they remain inherently context-agnostic.
 These models treat each word in isolation, unable to infer meaning beyond occurrence counts.
-As a result, they are limited in their ability to capture semantic relationships or detect subtle shifts in meaning across disciplinary boundaries.
-In contrast, the LLM-based approach successfully captured latent semantic structures.
-This was demonstrated by the fact that high-frequency terms from the BoW analysis (e.g., “cell,” tissue,” “matrix”) were also central to the most significant topic derived by the model (Tissue Engineering).
-This consistent alignment between the LLM’s topical structure and observed statistical patterns provides strong evidence for the classification’s validity.
-It suggests the model uncovered a meaningful, linguistically grounded structure, highlighting its strength for exploratory analysis where no formal ground truth is available.
+In contrast, the LLM-based approach successfully identified latent semantic structures within the corpus.
+This was reflected in the alignment between high-frequency BoW terms (e.g., “cell,” tissue,” “matrix”) and the dominant topic identified by the model (Tissue Engineering).
+Such consistency between statistical patterns and semantic clustering suggests that the LLM uncovered a meaningful, linguistically grounded structure in the text, highlighting its strength for exploratory analysis where no formal ground-truth is available.